 Another wonderful attempt by HP to sum up printing in a piece of tech.
 This printer has everything for making cardstock printing easier for you.

 The printer has been given this beautiful all-black treatment but with two different shades of black, which looks absolutely stunning.

 Although you will get used to them sooner or later and when you do, they are very much likable and practical if you are to take our word for it.

-Also striking is the colored touch screen that offers ease of functionality because who likes the inclusion of touchscreen in 2021?
+Also striking is the colored touch screen that offers ease of functionality.

 The little screen controls all functions of the printer while also displaying all the essential details which we find very useful.

 What you need to know about HP Officejet Pro 8610: